berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 __Short Legal Caveat:__

-*If you want to learn to hack or how to become a penetration tester - use CTFs, not real people's machines.*
+*If you want to learn to hack or how to become a penetration tester - use CTFs, not real people's machines.*<br>
-*CTFs are designed for you to experiment and play with.*
+*CTFs are designed for you to experiment and play with.*<br>
-*It is very difficult to cause any real world harm if you use them properly.*
+*It is very difficult to cause any real world harm if you use them properly.*<br>
-*Getting a few thrills breaking into real people's systems is not the way to learn.*
+*Getting a few thrills breaking into real people's systems is not the way to learn.*<br>

 ONLY PRACTICE TECHNIQUES LEARNED HERE ON SYSTEMS YOU HAVE